kiikuchi/mWebSocket/README.md

 **Switches**
 > `-c`
-> &nbsp;&nbsp;The data should be sent as a CLOSE control-frame
+> The data should be sent as a CLOSE frame
 >
 > `-p`
-> The data should be sent as a PING control-frame
+> The data should be sent as a PING frame
 >
 > `-P`
-> The data should be sent as a PONG control-frame
+> The data should be sent as a PONG frame
 >
 > `-b`
-> The data should be sent as a BINARY data-frame
+> The data should be sent as a BINARY frame
 >
 > `-t`
-> The data should be sent as a TEXT control-frame (default)
+> The data should be sent as a TEXT frame (default)
 >
 > `+t`
 > The passed data is to be treated as plain-text